arrow_back_ios

 How to connect my payment service via the API?

-You can connect any payment service to Bukza via the payment API.
-To connect, you need your own server — a mediator between Bukza and your payment service.
-Programming skills are also required.
+You can connect any payment service to Bukza using the Payment API.
+To do this, you will need your own server to act as an intermediary between Bukza and your payment service.
+Programming skills are required.

 Integration options